15532th/avtdl/README.md

 By default, configuration file is named `config.yml` and located in current working directory.
 Current directory is also used as default location to create folders for persistent storage and logs, unless redefined in configuration file.

 To specify a different config file, use `avtdl --config path/to/config.yml` option.
 Run `avtdl --help` for full list of options.

+### Web UI

+After avtdl startup web interface is available on <http://localhost:8080>, unless different port is specified in the [settings](#settings) section.
+It includes configuration editor, meant to provide alternative to manual editing of configuration file.
+See [info.md](avtdl/ui/info/info.md) for more detailed description.

 ### Configuration